MichalPaszkiewicz/cqrs-external-confirm/README.md

 If the failure is legitimate, the application will replay the state up to the point of a failure, allowing a smoother reconciliation of the events with the external system.

 ## updates ##
+### 0.0.6 ###
+Default number of retries is now 5

+`RequestQueue` has method `onEnquiryFailing(stopOnEnquiryFailed: (enquiry, requestQueue) => boolean)` which allows more detailed checks as to what is happening inside the request queue.
+The return value of the callback should be a boolean, which is to be `true` if the failure has been handled sufficiently so that the `onEnquiryFailed` events don't have to be triggered.

 ### 0.0.3 ###
 RequestQueueOptions specified - you can now set your retry options more specifically.
 ```javascript